mike-fabian/ibus-typing-booster/content/docs/user/index.md

 The video demonstrates how to use the simple additional engines of ibus-typing-booster to mimic the behavior of ibus-m17n.

-⚠️ **Note**: The video shows underlining in the preedit text, even though the option to underline the preedit is off both in ibus-m17n and ibus-typing booster.
-This underlining occurs because the video was recorded in a GNOME Wayland session, where Wayland always underlines the preedit text.
-To compare the behavior of ibus-m17n with the Typing Booster engines emulating it, enabling underlining is helpful, as it makes it easier to see that both commit text at the exact same moments.
+⚠️ **Note**: The video shows underlining in the preedit text.
+That option is off by default in both ibus-m17n and ibus-typing-booster.
+But for this video it has been switched on because it is helpful to compare the behavior of ibus-m17n with the Typing Booster engines emulating it, it makes it easier to see that both commit text at the exact same moments (The video has been recorded in a Gnome X11 session, in a Gnome Wayland session the preedit is always underlined with a single underline anyway, no matter how the options in the engines are set).

 ibus-typing-booster can fully emulate the behavior of ibus-m17n by configuring its settings to disable all advanced features, restricting